-- A. Master clocks out first bit of BYTE A on the rising edge of SCK - B. Slave clocks in first bit of BYTE A on the next rising edge of SCK - C. Master clocks out second bit of BYTE A on the same rising edge of SCK - D. Last bit of BYTE A is clocked out from the Master - E. Last bit of BYTE A is clocked into the slave - F. Slave clocks out first bit of BYTE B - G. Master clocks in first bit of BYTE B - H. Slave clocks out second bit of BYTE B - I. Master clocks in last bit of BYTE B
+- A. Master clocks out first bit of BYTE A on the rising edge of SCK. - B. Slave clocks in first bit of BYTE A on the next rising edge of SCK. - C. Master clocks out second bit of BYTE A on the same rising edge of SCK. - D. Last bit of BYTE A is clocked out from the Master. - E. Last bit of BYTE A is clocked into the slave. - F. Slave clocks out first bit of BYTE B. G. Master clocks in first bit of BYTE B. - G. Master clocks in first bit of BYTE B.H.
+Slave clocks out second bit of BYTE B. - I. Master clocks in last bit of BYTE B.